Cryakl/Cryakl/README.md

 <b>Where can I reach you?</b><br>
 Open an issue on my repository if you need anything.<br>
 Beware of impersonators, I do not sell anything.<br>
+You can only verify it's me by making me write something here.<br>
 </p>

 <p align="center">